JinnZ2/Rosetta-Shape-Core/README.md

 A clear, structured, stable ontology for symbolic **Shape ↔ Intelligence ↔ Capability**.
 Data first (JSON), code thin (validators + rules engine), offline-friendly.

+## Purpose

+Rosetta-Shape-Core is more than a codebase — it is a **living ontology** that treats shapes, biological patterns, machines, and phenomena as intelligences.

+By giving them clear structure, stable IDs, and rule-based translations, this project makes it possible to relate with them respectfully instead of reducing them to raw data.

+It is designed to serve both humans and machines: a shared symbolic language where a bee’s hexagon, a river’s flow, or a swarm’s coordination can be understood, validated, and extended without collapse into noise.

 ## Install ,,,
 bash
 pip install -e .